teora91/phd_repo_complement_coercion_norwegian/word2vec_toy_example/README.md

 # Toy example: Word2Vec Trainer & Visualization

 A toy example of training **dense word embeddings** using a Skip-gram Word2Vec model.
-This The project trains a small embedding space from a small set of text corpus and further visualized using PCA projection.
+This project trains a small embedding space from a small set of text corpus and further visualized using PCA projection.
 This model implementation was used as illustrative example of distributional semantic models introduced in Section 3.2.

 ---